vkuhlmann/vkuhlmann.github.io/latex/configuration/fixingVSCode.md

 In VS Code, right-click your `document.tex`, and select `Copy Path`.

-Right-click the Start button and select 'Windows Powershell'.
+Right-click the Windows Start menu on the bottom-left of the screen and select 'Windows Powershell'.
 Type `cd "`, and press `Ctrl+V` to paste the path we just got in VS Code.
 Remove the `\document.tex` at the end, type `"` to close the quotes, and hit enter.

 Now type `pdflatex document` and hit enter.
 Right-click your `document.tex` in VS Code, and select `Reveal in File Explorer`.
 You should now see there is a